 That begs the question, are these people aware of the effect cutting their use of energy will have?
 For that matter, are you aware of the effect cutting available energy will have on your life?
-And are you aware, we are all share the guilt of allowing the price of energy to escalate?
+And are you aware, that we all share the guilt of allowing the price of energy to escalate, by remaining silent?
 I’ll be attempting to answer those questions.

-Paramount to any discussion is a sharing of common meaning for concepts.
-Common meaning is fundamental for understanding the ideas that another person holds.
-This essay, while not not the definitive, final word on energy transformations, will try to show you how an affluent society is driven by access to affordable energy and the machines that do so.
+Paramount to any discussion is a sharing of common meanings for concepts.
+A common meaning is fundamental for understanding the ideas that another person holds.
+This essay, while not the definitive, final word on energy transformations, will try to show how an affluent society is driven by access to affordable energy and I’ll describe the machines that do so.
 I’ll try avoiding numbers for there is more than enough data in “Power Hungry” and many other fine books on energy.
-I’m aiming to hold the attention of people who consider themselves scientifically-limited by sticking to what I think are somewhat self-evident, understandable ideas as much as possible.
+I’m aiming to hold the attention of people who consider themselves scientifically and technologically limited by sticking to what I think are somewhat self-evident and understandable ideas as much as possible.

-Like a discussion on economics, those thing we understand poorly make our eyes glaze over and, when ineptly presented, freeze the brain.
+Like a discussion on economics, those things we understand poorly make our eyes glaze over and, when ineptly presented, freeze the brain.
 Yet just as our economic well-being means the difference between life and death, our energy supply governs our economy and hence, means even more to human well-being.
-There is little that has a more drastic an effect on life.
+There is little that has a more drastic effect on human life.

 I believe an affluent society is threatened when the majority of people fail to understand what makes us affluent.
-Each of us needs to appreciate where our power comes from in order to dispute the misguided zealots who would have us return to using meager amounts energy.
-Millions of people will die, possibly we ourselves, but if not, surely some of those whom we love if we reduce our energy use.
-I’m hoping I can help you see what I see, that retaining a stable, inexpensive energy supply is one of the most important challenge facing our society today, yet it need not be so.
+Each of us needs to appreciate where our power comes from in order to dispute the misguided zealots who would have us return to using meagre amounts of energy.
+Millions of people will die, possibly we ourselves, but if not, surely some of those whom we love if we drastically reduce our energy use.
+If, as the activists claim, we need to eliminate ‘fossil fuels for the world to survive, I fear more than 90% of the world population will die.
+I’m hoping I can help you see what I see, that retaining a stable, inexpensive energy supply is the most important challenge facing our society today, yet it need not be so.